dfinity/portal/docs/developer-docs/integrations/bitcoin/local-development.md

     ./bin/bitcoin-cli -conf=$(pwd)/bitcoin.conf generatetoaddress 1 mtbZzVBwLnDmhH4pE9QynWAgh6H3aC1E6M

-The above command is similar to what we did in the section on [Coinbase maturity](./local-development#coinbase-maturity).
+The above command is similar to what you did in the section on [Coinbase maturity](./local-development#coinbase-maturity).
 And, similarly, you should see the logs in `dfx` updating to indicate the ingestion of this new block.